khoidiep/TestSubmit/README.md

 Exercise 3 NETWORKCLIENT-SERVICE IMPLEMENTATION

 Step 1.
-List by typing the "ls"

-Step 2. identify the "timeText ui" file and enter the command "chmod 755 timeText_ui" to enable access file permission to timeGUI file
+Enter "nc localhost 1234" to run the networkclient service application.

+Step 2.
+Enter the "your_continent/city" and click "OK"

 Step 3.
-Enter "nc localhost 1234" to create service client and TCP connection to server /usr/local/bin/timeTEXT.
+This should give you the time in that City

+Exercise 4 LOCALIZATION TO YOUR OWN LANGUAGE

+Step 1.
+Note: we have chosen Finnish Language as our language

+Step 2.
+Render the application in Finnish Language type the command LANG=fi_FI ntimeText_ui

+Step 3.
+This should display a GUI in Finnish language

 Step 4.
-Enter "./timeText_ui" to run the program
+Enter the "your_continent/city" and click "OK"

 Step 5.
-Enter the "your_continent/city" and click "OK"

-Step 6.
 This should give you the time in that City